 Another complication is that individual batteries differ.
 A generic chart for “AGM batteries” may not be exactly correct for a specific make and model.
 The only truly authoritative data is that provided by the manufacturer.

-Finally, the manufacture’s data is usually specified at an ambient temperature of 25°C. The battery capacity increases with temperature, and may be down more than 30% at -20°C, and up by 10% or more at 50°C. That’s one reason why our battery recorder measures ambient temperature – it has a significant impact on battery state of charge.
+Finally, the manufacturer’s data is usually specified at an ambient temperature of 25°C. The battery capacity increases with temperature, and may be down more than 30% at -20°C, and up by 10% or more at 50°C.

-All we can really do, in practice, is to use a generic state of charge graph such as shown above, and decide what the practical minimum voltage for your batteries should be.
+All we can really do, in practice, is to use a generic state of charge table, or a graph such as shown above, and decide what the practical minimum voltage for your batteries should be.

 Remember that for a reasonably long service live, AGM batteries should not be regularly discharged more than 50%.
 You could then reasonably decide that your “empty” level is 12.05 V, which corresponds to a 50% state of charge.

 Or, for longer life again, you could limit your depth of discharge to 30%, and try to avoid your batteries ever going below 70% SoC, or around 12.30 V.